How to Prevent and Take Care of Dry Hands from Hand Sanitizer

 If the problem persists, and you continue to suffer from dry, cracked hands from hand sanitizer use despite these tips, consider seeing a dermatologist.

 A dermatologist can properly diagnose the cause of your skin dryness, and prescribe topical products to relieve and treat chapped hands.
-A skilled professional can also give tips to help you avoid any pain and discomfort.
+A skilled professional can also give tips to avoid any pain and discomfort.

 Limit the use of hand sanitizer by avoiding touching commonly-used surfaces or opting for gloves and a high-quality UV-C cleanser to disinfect them.
 Moisturize your hands often by applying hand cream or lotion and use a humidifier.